 The Lovett School Nurse will work with you, your child's physician and other school personnel to meet the health needs of your child during school hours so he/she can benefit fully from their educational program.

-Please help the School Nurse by:
+Please help the School Nurse with:

 - Completing the Health Inventory and Food Allergy Forms annually.
-Should any changes occur during the year, please contact the nurse to update the information on this form
+Should any changes occur during the year, please contact the nurse to update the information on this form.

-- Sharing with the Nurse if there is any event in the home or the family that may impact the child at school, such as birth, divorce, or death of a loved one or favorite pet
+- Sharing with the nurse if there is any event in the home or the family that may impact the child at school, such as birth, divorce, or death of a loved one or favorite pet

 - Updating all contact information so that the nurse can get in touch with you if needed.

-- Letting the nurse know if you have been exposed to a communicable disease, such as strep, chicken pox, or conjunctivitis
+- Letting the nurse know if you have been exposed to a communicable disease, such as covid, strep, chicken pox, or conjunctivitis

 - Letting the nurse know of any changes to medications, or a diagnosis of any new acute or chronic condition, such as a new life-threatening allergy